 There are only 24 positions available.
 Seniority of at least 8 years at the private Bar is a pre-requisite.

 The skills of a barrister are best learnt in an environment that is as close to the real experience as possible.
-This intensive involves a realistic brief, detailed preparation including written submissions and performances in real court settings before appellate Judges.
-The intensive will promote excellence in appellate advocacy through the development of relevant skills.
+This workshop involves a realistic brief, detailed preparation including written submissions and performances in real court settings before appellate judges.
+The workshop will promote excellence in appellate advocacy through the development of relevant skills.

 You will be briefed on an application for leave to appeal from the judgment of a single judge of the Federal Court and the final appeal.
 The brief is based on a real legal dispute that has previously been litigated.